 Have all your decorating items in one bag.

-Have your posters and adhesives in one bag so it is easy to put them up immediately.
-This can go near the tool bag you created to decorate the room quickly.
+Keep your posters and adhesives in one bag so you can put them up immediately.
+This can be placed near the tool bag you created to decorate the room quickly.

 Take advantage of the rental opportunities for dorm fridges and microwaves.

-Some schools require you to rent refrigerators and microwaves if you want them.
-This is an excellent option because you don't have to carry them in; they are usually delivered directly to the dorm room.
+Some schools require you to rent refrigerators and microwaves if you wish to have them.
+This is an excellent option because you don't have to carry them; they are usually delivered directly to your dorm room.

 Purchase bedding packages from a third party and deliver them to the dorm.

-Many schools offer this as an option, so people don't have to carry bedding to the dorm.
+Many schools offer this as an option, so students don't have to carry bedding to their dorms.
 It contains the comforter, sheets, and other things.
-It tends to be bulky so it will take up a lot of space in a dorm.
-Using an extra-large vacuum (Affiliate Link) seal bag with all the winter linens in it vacuumed down to about 3 inches thick works nicely to save space in the car.
+It tends to be bulky so that it will occupy a significant amount of space in a dorm.
+Using an extra-large vacuum (Affiliate Link) seal bag with all the winter linens in it, vacuumed down to about 3 inches thick, works nicely to save space in the car.

 Set up the sweaters and winter accessories in bins before you leave home.

-Having a bin (12 in. x 12 in. x 12 in.) with all the winter accessories is super easy to set up when you are home because you are not using these items.
-Filling up the bins with sweaters, fuzzy socks (Affiliate Link), gloves, and scarves allows you to easily transport them to the dorm with minimal disruption of the items.
+Having a bin (12 in. x 12 in. x 12 in.) with all the winter accessories is extremely easy to set up when you're home, as you're not using these items.
+Filling up the bins with sweaters, fuzzy socks (Affiliate Link), gloves, and scarves allows you to easily transport them to the dorm with minimal disruption to the items.

-Taking the time to follow all of these tips before you move into your college dorm will allow you to enjoy the decorating process and the last few hours with your family.
+Taking the time to follow all these tips before moving into your college dorm will allow you to enjoy the decorating process and spend quality time with your family.
 I hope this post helps you make your college transition smooth.
-If you have any tips from your experience, please comment below.
+If you have any tips from your own experience, please share them in the comments below.
 I would love to hear from you.

 Lucy Kelly says